tripledio/tripledio.github.io/_drafts/models.md

 ## a) Data model as domain model

 This one is simple.
 People call it their domain model but what they really mean is their data model represented in code.
-Preferably with an ORM to perform the translation. **But a domain model is not a data model.**
+Preferably with an ORM to perform the translation. **But a domain model is not a data model.** when people talk about their domain model, i have obtained teh reflex of probing what kind of model they are actually talking about. *Because a data model does not become a domain model because we start calling it that.*

-They serve different purposes.
+Models serve different purposes.
 When the data model is called domain model, then where did the domain model go?
 To often into an anemic MVC architecture.

 ## b) One model to rule them all